WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 **Teaching Tip**:

-- Since the students will be proficient in JS, it's assumed that one of the recommendations is to implement a loop.
-Since **this.props.comments** is an array, it makes sense that **.map()** would be the best option here.
+- Because the students will be proficient in JS, assume that one of their recommendations will be to implement a loop.
+Because `this.props.comments` is an array, it makes sense that `.map()` would be the best option here.

 **Talking Points**:

-- So let's take a minute to refactor our code to incorporate a **.map()**.
+- So, let's take a minute to refactor our code to incorporate a `.map()`.

-- Since React is responsible for managing our elements, it also needs a way to uniquely identify repeating elements such as the <Comment> components.
+- Because React is responsible for managing our elements, it also needs a way to uniquely identify repeating elements such as the `Comment` components.
 React does so using a **key** property, which in this case is the item's index position in the array, as this will guarantee that it is unique.

 - Note: We could have put all of our code in one file, but it's a good practice to break components out into different files to help practice separation of concerns.
 The only downside is that we have to be extra conscious of remembering to **export/import** each component to the file where it's rendered.